lana-wu/secure-tacacs-yang/draft-boucadair-opsawg-secure-tacacs-yang.md

 This document defines a YANG module for managing Terminal Access Controller Access-Control System Plus (TACACS+) over TLS 1.3 {{!I-D.ietf-opsawg-tacacs-tls13}}.
 The module is designed as an augmentation to the "ietf-system-tacacs-plus" module specified in {{!RFC9105}}.

 The module leverages the TLS structures defined in {{!I-D.ietf-netconf-tls-client-server}}.

+This first version of the specification uses a pruning approach rather that a reuse of the groupings defined in {{!I-D.ietf-netconf-tls-client-server}}.

+> Discussion Note: RFC 9105bis or keep the current augment design.

 # Conventions and Definitions